Low-Code Automation Trends in 2024: A Technical Deep Dive

 Guided Development and Tutorials

 To further support citizen developers, low-code platforms offer guided development tools and tutorials that provide step-by-step instructions on how to build automated solutions.
 These resources help users learn the platform, understand best practices, and troubleshoot common issues.
 Guided development environments often include interactive tutorials, context-sensitive help, and best practice recommendations.
 For example, a platform might provide a tutorial on how to build a simple workflow for processing customer orders, guiding the user through each step of the process.
-These readily accessible learning resources reduce the learning curve for citizen developers and empower them to build more sophisticated automated solutions.
+These readily accessible learning resources reduce the learning curve for citizen developers and them to build more sophisticated automated solutions.

 Example: Quickbase provides interactive tutorials and guided development tools that help citizen developers build custom applications and automate their workflows.
 The Quickbase platform also offers a comprehensive knowledge base and a community forum where users can ask questions and share best practices.